Excel VBA: Workbook Level Events and Their Uses

 Excel has a number of different objects, including the application itself, workbooks, worksheets, charts, and so on.
 They can be classified into main six types.

-• Event-related to Worksheet: The following are the kinds of things that might happen as a result of the choices made in the workbook.
+• Event-related to Worksheet: These are the kinds of things that might happen as a result of the choices made in the workbook.
 These actions include things like double-clicking on a cell or right-clicking on a cell, altering the selection, etc.

 • Events related to Workbook: Actions taken within a workbook would set in motion these occurrences.
 Creating a new worksheet, saving the workbook, opening the workbook, printing a selection or the complete workbook, etc. are all examples of such actions.